jschr/lambda-response/README.md

 ## CLI

-A CLI tool is provided for convienent local development.
-If you've installed in globally:
+You can use the CLI for local development.
+If you've installed `@jschr/lambda-response` globally:

 ```bash
 $ lambda-response foo/bar.default --port 8080